-Heart Diseases in Children is perhaps one of the deadliest and the most horrifying healthcare conditions that exist in our world.
+Pediatric heart conditions affecting Pakistan is perhaps one of the deadliest and the most horrifying healthcare conditions that exist.
 Heart diseases continue to haunt the lives of thousands of individuals across the globe, irrespective of their class, age, and gender.
 Each year, reportedly, millions lose the battle of their lives at the hands of this awful condition.
 Even though there are several precautionary steps that an individual can undertake to ensure the healthy functioning of one’s heart.
 There are still some afflicted who cannot control their condition.
 They are helpless at the hands of fate for they have been born with malformed hearts.

 It has been estimated that in Pakistan alone, around 60,000 babies are born with congenital heart diseases.
 Infants have incomplete heart development, leaky valves, and holes and sometimes missing parts.
 All of which contribute to a severe health crisis.
 It goes without any special mention that the human heart is one of the most essential and one of the most vital organs in the body.
 The function of the heart is to ensure that a steady supply of nutrition and oxygen is provided to all cells in the body.